 0 images remaining

 Fusiform aneurysmal dilatation of the infrarenal abdominal aorta measures 5.4 cm (AP) x 5.6 cm (W) x 6.7 cm (CC).
 It is about 5.9 cm inferior to the right main renal artery.
 It extends inferiorly until before the bifurcation.
-Presence of thick intramural haematoma at the superior half of the aneurysm measures 3.1 cm in maximum thickness.
+Presence of thick intramural hematoma at the superior half of the aneurysm measures 3.1 cm in maximum thickness.

 There is poor plane of demarcation with the small bowel (at dudeno-jejunal junction) with presence of air-pocket in the superior part of the aneurysm suggestive of aorto-enteric fistula.